 There are apple cakes made like bundt cakes and apple cakes like pound cakes.
 And French apple cake and German apple cake and apple cheese cakes and apple honey cakes and so on and so on.

-This my friends is a Passover apple cake.
+This my friends, is a Passover apple cake.
 Now some of you might ask why bake a Passover apple cake in the fall, when Passover is in the spring?

-Well, to that I would respond that a good cake knows no season and so I present to you my best apple cake recipe that has received accolades over the years; whether served in the spring or the fall.
+Well, to that I would respond that a good cake knows no season and so I present to you my best apple cake for Passover recipe that has received accolades over the years; whether served in the spring or the fall.

 This is an easy apple cake recipe that is so simple to make one might call it a crime, but we won't tell.